unahouExosite/docs/CONTRIBUTING.md

 ### Frontmatter

-Both Markdown files and HTML files can contain frontmatter.
+Both markdown files and HTML files can contain frontmatter.
 Frontmatter is basically a set of variables that the generator uses to change exactly how it processes the file.
 It must be the first thing in the file and be formatted
 like: